At what age do teenage mood swings stop

 • Decline in academic performance or loss of interest in previously enjoyable activities.

-If these symptoms persist or escalate, it may be necessary to seek help from a mental health professional.
+• If these symptoms persist or escalate, it may be necessary to seek help from a mental health professional.
 Early intervention is critical; it allows for the development of effective coping strategies and support systems, ultimately leading to more stable moods and healthier emotional development.
+Teenage therapy can play a vital role in addressing emotional challenges, providing a safe space for self-expression, and equipping teens with the tools they need to manage their emotions.
+Through therapy, teens can gain insight into their feelings, improve emotional regulation, and learn healthy coping mechanisms that support their overall mental health and well-being.

 Useful Links